lambdamikel/picoram-ultimate/README.md

 There is also a [Bill of Material (BOM).](gerbers/BOM.csv)

-Note that the resistor array should be 1K.
-The 2112, 2114, 6116 chips
-are only sockets, obviously (so you don't actually need to purchase any SRAM chips - PicoRAM emulates them).
+**Note that the resistor array should be 10K (code: 103).** The 2112, 2114, 6116 chips are only sockets, obviously (so you don't actually need to purchase any SRAM chips - PicoRAM emulates them).

 ### Gerbers